Why Woodland Resilience for wellbeing?

 Previous Woodland resilience events:

 - Junior doctors from a London teaching hospital (April 2019):this is continuation of our 2018 partnership with a leading teaching hospital in London bringing their recent intake of junior doctors.NB; we’d like to hear from you if you’re a junior doctor, registrar or consultant working with junior docs interested in a similar event.
 You can find out more about our work with junior docs here.

-- Mental health practitioners – September 25-26, 2019 – An open 28-hour residential immersion for professionals in mental health.
-Find out more here if you’re a psychologist, psychiatrist, paediatrician, teacher, social worker etc. Our plan is for this to be developed with The Royal College of Psychiatrists.
+- Mental health practitioners – September 25-26, 2019– An open 28-hour residential immersion for professionals in mental health.
+Find out more here if you’re a psychologist, psychiatrist, paediatrician, teacher, social worker etc.

 The 3-5 year vision

 We’re refining proof of concept in 2019/20, gaining more practical delivery experience with different healthcare sectors, formats, funding and partners.
 Our plan is that these nature-based approaches will be both replicable and scalable elsewhere, using other nature-based sites as well as aspects of this approach being integrated into more standardised NHS wellbeing training delivered from work-locations.
 For example by adopting a train the trainer model.

 If you’re interested in talking to us about a tailored Woodland resilience immersion for you/your team, Contact: Marcos Frangos, m 07881 425804, e: email@example.com